 Hi!
-I’m Cem (pronounced Jem - Turkish phonetics!), I’m currently a Computer Science Master’s Student at Stanford University, working on the Artificial Intelligence concentration.
-I am currently working as a research assistant at the Stanford Vision & Learning Lab and as a Course Assistant for CS107: Computer Organization and Systems.
+I’m Cem (pronounced Jem - Turkish phonetics!), I’m currently a Computer Science Ph.D.
+Student at Stanford University at the Stanford Vision & Learning Lab.

-Previously, I was an AI Resident at Google X / Everyday Robots, and Software Engineer at Google, on the YouTube Premium team.
+Previously, I was an AI Resident at Google X / Everyday Robots, and Software Engineer at Google on the YouTube Premium team.
 At X, I worked on improving learning-from-demonstrations methods to make robots better at performing everyday tasks.
-At YouTube, I worked on full-stack projects including Python and C++ backends and iOS/Android/Web frontends, aiming to bring better benefits and higher value to the YouTube Premium subscription product.
+At YouTube, I worked on full-stack software projects including Python and C++ backends and iOS/Android/Web frontends, aiming to bring better benefits and higher value to the YouTube Premium subscription product.

 Before Google, I completed my bachelor’s degree in Computer Science at Georgia Tech between 2016 and 2018, concentrating on Theoretical CS and AI.
 During this time, I spent some semesters in part-time and full-time roles as an Undergraduate Researcher and Senior Teaching Assistant.

 My work as an undergraduate researcher, advised by Prof. Dana Randall, was on stochastic algorithms for self-organizing particle systems, an abstraction of programmable matter.
 My undergraduate thesis, titled Markov Chain Algorithms for Emergent Phenomena in Self-Organizing Particle Systems, is available here on Georgia Tech’s thesis database.
 Visit my Research Page for more information about our work and publications.